 Dreamweaver promotes itself as a beginner-friendly platform, but its interface has a bit of a learning curve.
 There are about 50+ things to look at on the screen, and so many features can overwhelm a user.
 If you are getting started with coding, this interface can be highly intimidating.

 Adding this software to your designer toolkit can be costly.
 There are other tools available with more features at a fraction of the price.

 What You See Is Not Always What You Get

 The WYSIWYG feature can be misleading at times.
 Therefore, don’t rely on the results of DW.
 Check the appearance of the site in the browser to cross-check your work.

 Summing Up Pros and Cons of Dreamweaver

 Adobe Dreamweaver is an excellent tool for drafting codes and designing a website.
 It can help you learn to code as well, thanks to its beginner-friendly features.
 The developers of this program continue to add more features to it to make it more advanced.

 It has a few drawbacks, but the benefits outweigh them.
 Some even say it can make a designer lazy as he/she relies on the tool more than his/her creativity.
 Adobe DW is a tool to help you display your creativity.

-I have developed websites here in South Carolina that has been up and running for years now with no problems.
+I have developed websites here in South Carolina and other states that have been up and running for years now with no problems.